fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Registry

 The `registry` section contains the URL identifying the element registry used by this message, and from which the registry can be retrieved.
 This section is required in all messages containing element names (statements, and receipts/redemptions/interrupts not using tokens for identification; see the `token` section below).
-The default core registry for mPlane is identified by `http://ict-mplane.eu/registry/core`. *[**Editor's Note**: this is not yet the case, get the core registry done and make sure it's available there.]*
+The default core registry for mPlane is identified by `http://ict-mplane.eu/registry/core`.

 ### Label